mdgolden/Finance/README.md

 # Finance
-For educational purposes only.
+For educational use only.
 No information contained herein is financial advice.